Template color variables

 Example: {{brandColor}}.

-If the variable is not set (or invalid), the color in the associated color picker will be used as the fallback.
+If the variable is missing or invalid, the value in the color picker is used as a fallback.

 Tutorial

-Let's pretend we are building a vertical SaaS platform that powers software for yoga studios.
-As part of this platform, we want to send emails on behalf of the studios (our customers) to their members.
-Since we are operating as a white-label platform, we want to pass branding assets and color data to email templates to provide an important brand touchpoint for the studios we work with.
+Section titled “Scenario”Say you’re building a vertical SaaS for yoga studios and want to send emails on behalf of those studios (your customers) to their members.
+Since you’re white-labeling, you want to pass branding assets and color data into the templates so each email feels on-brand for the studio.

 Building the template